Redefining Open Loop in Transit Ticketing with UWB

 Ultra-wideband (UWB) technology is taking its first steps in the transit ticketing (fare collection) world.
 It may, eventually, change the way the transit services are registered, the fares are evaluated, and charges are attributed to the rider.
 This specifics and the variety of the the UWB-based ticketing solutions is beyond the scope of this post.

 Here, we discuss another capability that UWB technology brings.
-A UWB-enabled transit ticketing tool selector, together with the rider’s UWB-enabled smart device (a phone), can mutually determine which ticketing tool should engage the transit gateway or validator.
+A UWB-enabled transit ticketing tool selector, together with the rider’s UWB-enabled Contactless Rider Device (CRD), can mutually determine which ticketing tool should engage the transit gateway or validator.

-For us, in this post, the UWB is merely a means of frictionless, hands-free selection of the most relevant ticketing tool on the smart device, such as contactless EMV (cEMV), QR-code, face recognition, a UWB-specific ticketing tool, or anything else, that may come to mind.
-The presence of multiple ticketing tools on the smart device, and their hands-free selection broadens the device-level interoperability.
+For us, in this post, the UWB is merely a means of frictionless, hands-free selection of the most relevant ticketing tool on the CRD, such as contactless EMV (cEMV), QR-code, face recognition, a UWB-specific ticketing tool, or anything else, that may come to mind.
+The presence of multiple ticketing tools on the CRD, and their hands-free selection broadens the technical-level interoperability.

-The Universal Ticketing Agent (UniTiAg) cloud ensures the business-level interoperability, where the TA (transit agency) is got paid for the service provided to any smart-device holder.
-Together, device-level interoperability and business-level interoperability effectively broaden open-loop ticketing.
+The Universal Ticketing Agent (UniTiAg) cloud ensures the business-level interoperability, where the Transit Agency (TA) is paid off for the services rendered to riders.
+Together, technical-level interoperability and business-level interoperability effectively broaden open-loop ticketing.

 Let’s see how open-loop ticketing will look like in the near future.